ipfs/specs/src/architecture/principles.md

 The requirements above state that an implementation may forgo verification when "*it is possible to ascertain that verification has happened elsewhere in a trusted part of the system.*"
-This is intended as a strict requirement in which implements take trust seriously.
-The point is that it's okay to not constantly spend cycles verifying hashes in an internal setup which you have reasons to believe is trustworthy.
+This is intended as a strict requirement in which implementors take trustlessness seriously, an indication that it's okay to not constantly spend cycles verifying hashes in an internal setup which you have reasons to believe is trustworthy.
 This is *not* a licence to trust an arbitrary data source just because you like them.